Mihir-Divyansh/fwc-course-bot/README.md

 ---

 ### The SQLight side of things
-For details about SQL Manager, look at [The Documentation](/docs/SQL.md)

 The bot uses SQLite to store persistent data.
 SQL operations are handled by the `src/sql_wrapper.py` module.
 To initialize the database, run the `initDB.py` script, which sets up the required schema.